jan-kreischer/TRUSTED.AI/mkdocs/docs/Pillars/Fairness/index.md

 ## Fairness Metrics within the ML Pipeline
 ![Data Science Lifecycle](./Images/data-science-lifecycle.png){class=center width=512px}

-### Business Understanding
+### 1. Business Understanding
-* Ask relevant questions and define objectives for the problem that needs to be tackled
+*Ask relevant questions and define objectives for the problem that needs to be tackled.*

-### Data Mining
+### 2. Data Mining
-*Gather and scrape the data necessary for the project*
+*Gather and scrape the data necessary for the project.*

-### Data Cleaning
+### 3. Data Cleaning
-*Fix the inconsistencies within the data and handle the missing values*
+*Fix the inconsistencies within the data and handle the missing values.*

 * Class imbalance: The number of observations for each class deviates substantially from the proportions
 * Over- and Undersampling